Kismaros: Modern life

 From 1976 until 1990 Kismaros had a joint local government with neighbouring Verőce and was called Verőcemaros.
 Today's Kismaros is a busy suburban settlement of Budapest.
 Many of the locals work in the capital city, commuting every day by train or by car.
 After 1989 Kismaros became a hotspot for Budapesters trying to escape the hassles of city life; many of them settled down in the village permanently.
 Tourism plays an increasingly important role, providing jobs for local businesses.

 Demographics

-According to the 2001 national census, Germans account for 6% of the population whereas over 90% claimed Hungarian ethnicity.
-About 3/4 of all residents are Roman Catholic.
+According to the 2022 national census, Germans account for 6% of the population whereas over 90% claimed Hungarian ethnicity.
+About 50% of all residents are Roman Catholic.

-The population of the village has been growing constantly in the last decade reaching just over two thousand in 2009.
+The population of the village has been growing constantly in the last decade reaching over 2600 people in recent years.

 Tourism

 Börzsöny Hills' Children's Railway

 Kismaros is the southern terminus for one of Hungary’s oldest light railways.
 The railway station is located in the centre of the village providing regular service throughout the year.
 The Börzsöny Hills' Children's Railway is a narrow gauge railway and is very popular among tourists.
 Every year thousands of people come to Kismaros to take a ride up to the Börzsöny Hills.